Kentik Map

 Kentik Map Page

-The Kentik Map page includes the following main UI elements, which are — except as noted — also present on the pages for Topology Views:
+The Kentik Map page includes some UI elements that are common to all page types and others that are found only on the pages for Topology Views:

 - Breadcrumbs (in the SubNav): An indicator of your current location within the Kentik portal.
 As you drill down deeper you can click on a breadcrumb to go back to a higher level.